What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Effect of cesarean section on postpartum blood loss

 \section{Effect of cesarean section on postpartum blood loss}

-Postpartum hemorrhage (PPH) is a major cause of maternal morbidity and mortality worldwide.
-It is defined as a blood loss of more than $500$ mL within 24 hours after the delivery.
-In this section, we analyze the additional amount of blood loss explained by prepartum variables, comparing cesarean sections with vaginal deliveries.
-Clearly, covariates like maternal age, estimated birth weight, gestational age, or multifetal pregnancy potentially have an impact on both the decision to undergo a cesarean (treatment) and postpartum blood loss (outcome).
-Randomizing mode of delivery is impossible and we thus have to rely on observational data for the estimation of the potentially heterogeneous treatment effect of a cesarean section.
-We analyze data from $1309$ women who participated in a study conducted from October 2015 to November 2016 at the University Hospital Zurich \cite[details are available from][]{Haslinger_Korte_Hothorn_2020}.
-The outcome is defined as measured blood loss (MBL) in mL.
+In this section, we discuss random forest-based HTEs expressing the additional amount of blood loss explained by prepartum variables, comparing cesarean sections with vaginal deliveries.
+We analyze data from $1309$ women who participated in a prospective study conducted from October 2015 to November 2016 at the University Hospital Zurich \cite[details and data are available from][]{Haslinger_Korte_Hothorn_2020}.
+The outcome is defined as measured blood loss (MBL) in mL and the authors ensured application of a standardized measurement procedure for all study participants \citep{Kahr_Brun_Zimmermann_2018}.
 For our study, we removed one outlier observation with a blood loss of $5700$ mL and eight observations with missing values for BMI so that a sample of size $N = 1300$ remains.
 MBL was recorded as an interval-censored variable, because it is impossible to exactly determine the amount of blood loss in the sometimes hectic environment of a delivery ward \citep{Kahr_Brun_Zimmermann_2018}.
 Potential inaccuracies in the measuring process are represented by an interval width of $50$ mL for blood losses $\le 1$ L and an interval width of $100$ mL when the mother lost more than one liter of blood.
 Measured blood loss can a priori be considered a positive real and right-skewed variable (Figure~\ref{fig:baseprob}).
 Table~\ref{tab:x} gives a summary of the eight considered prepartum characteristics ($P = 8$).

 {\text{MBL}}